What Vine and the Better Butter Test Caused

-A very lovely lady named Nancy commented on a post I did on Vine not too long ago.
-The post (below) was a quick view of 5 lotion bars – fresh out of the lab and ready for testing.
+A very lovely lady named Nancy commented on a post I did on the app called Vine not too long ago.
+The post was a quick view of 5 lotion bars – fresh out of the lab and ready for testing.

 Nancy had nearly used up her own favorite lotion bar with her 'must have' ingredient – lanolin – and her supplier was no longer available.